 Besides the lawns, flowerbeds, trees and shrubs, one factor that makes this park so special is that there are a number of natural springs.
 They do make a few parts of the lawns quite squelchy, but also feed three large ponds that have become magnets for wildlife.

 When the park was renovated in 2005 by a lottery funded grant, a small area surrounding the top pond was set side for wildlife, so certain birds, mammals and amphibians might have a quiet corner to feed and nest undisturbed.
 Part of this pond, which is the smallest of the three, was surrounded by wooden decking, so school groups could use the area for nature study.
+A local visitor to the Park has made this short video of the pond in the rain [credit: Egemen Cetinkaya]

 The other two ponds are much larger and have islands and margins that also offer shelter for wildlife.